kennethlumalicay/betterweb/README.md

 * Image compression on upload
 * More user information stored
 * More user information displayed on userpage
-* Comment karma system
 * Show notification button on nav
+* User forgot password send reset password to email
 * Tests

 ### Mid priority:
 * User email verification
-* User forgot password send reset password to email
 * User verified badge
 * Comment update shouldn't cause rerender on other sockets
 * Edit comment
 * ScrollToBottom on new comment if scrolled all the way down
-* Notification on owned posts
 * Notification on replied posts?
-* Github, twitter and facebook passport
+* facebook passport
 * Code cleanup
-* New splash

 ### Low priority:
 * Theme picker